St Teresa's Class

 There will be a presentation in a few weeks time where the children will share photos and talk about the different things they did.

 Until then, here are a few photos..........

-Saturday morning - Trapeze (Leap Of Faith)
+Saturday morning - Trapeze (Leap of Faith)

-Saturday afternoon - Orienteering
+Saturday afternoon - Tunnel Trail

 Sunday morning - Jacob's Ladder